 - Community Project Proposal

-Please submit all application materials to:
+Please submit all application materials online or to:

 Minnesota Historical Society

 A resume is a concise document created to present an individual's background, employment history, skills, and accomplishments.
 A curriculum vitae is a document that presents a full history of one's academic credentials.
 Artists are required to provide at least one of these documents to be considered for the residency.